AmericanRedCross/bound-dms/README.md

 #### OSX Caveat

-bcrypt compiled on OSX will not work on Linux
+bcrypt and sharp compiled on OSX will not work on Linux

 The solution is to run: